xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 description:
 ---

-Prior to v8.0, MySQL is one of the Katalon Studio built-in libraries, which allows the built-in database connection support.
-Unfortunately, due to the open-source library compliance issue, it is removed from Katalon Studio built-in function.
+Prior to v8.0.0, MySQL is one of the libraries having built-in JDBC driver in Katalon Studio.
+From v8.0 onwards, the JDBC driver is no longer embedded in our tool.
+To continue using MySQL database, you need to add its driver to Katalon Studio.
+This document shows you how to configure MySQL database connection to keep it in use.

 > See which libraries Katalon Studio supports built-in JDBC drivers [here](https://docs.katalon.com/katalon-studio/docs/database-settings.html#introduce-database-connection).

-From v8.0 onwards, MySQL becomes an external library that impacts all existing projects' configurations having configured MySQL DB connection.
-This document will show you how to configure MySQL database connection to keep it in use.

-### Connect to MySQL database with the external JDBC driver
+### Connect to MySQL database with an external JDBC driver

 This section provides an usage example by connecting to MySQL database with its external JDBC driver.

 **Requirements**

-- Katalon Studio v8.0+.
+- Katalon Studio v8.0.0+.
 - An active Katalon Studio Enterprise license.
 - You have already set up MyQSL Database.
 - MySQL Database is running.